 Every day nine people die nationwide due to distracted driving.
 Distracted driving is not limited to cell phone use, but other distractions may include eating, drinking beverages, reading, applying make-up, pets on your lap, interacting with other people in the vehicle, adjusting the radio, along with many others.
 We have all seen these activities.

-The Central Yavapai Metropolitan Planning Organization (CYMPO), law enforcement agencies of Yavapai County, Arizona Department of Transportation (ADOT), and Cable One have partnered in a public service campaign to reduce fatalities and serious injuries on all public roads in Yavapai County, due to distracted driving
+The Central Yavapai Metropolitan Planning Organization (CYMPO), Lake Havasu Metropolitan Planning Organization (LHMPO), Arizona Department of Transportation (ADOT), and Cable One have partnered in a public service campaign to reduce fatalities and serious injuries on all public roads in Yavapai County, due to distracted driving.

 Aggressive Driving Awareness